Workforce Innovation and Opportunity Act Transitional Local and Regional Plans

 Other WIOA Plan Resources: Pennsylvania WIOA Combined State Plan 2016-20

-In addition to the transitional local plan, Philadelphia Works and its regional partners have now made available for public comment the Workforce Innovation and Opportunity Act (WIOA) transitional regional plan for Program Year 2016.
+In addition to the transitional local plan, Philadelphia Works and its regional partners have submitted a Workforce Innovation and Opportunity Act (WIOA) transitional regional plan for Program Year 2016.
 While the local plan outlines our workforce strategies for Philadelphia, the regional plan covers the initiatives we will apply as a Southeast Pennsylvania region, in collaboration with our regional partners Berks, Bucks, Chester, Delaware and Montgomery counties.
-The regional plan can be found on the Bucks County Workforce Development Board website
+The regional plan can be found on the Bucks County Workforce Development Board website.

 Philadelphia Works Strategic Plan 2013-2018: Partnering for a Competitive Workforce

 Learn about the five priorities resulting from the year-long strategic planning process: